Princess of Wales’ four-word response to Hannah Waddingham at Royal Variety show

 The show aired on ITV on Sunday (17 December).

-Princess Kate can be seen on her feet applauding the 49-year-old’s performance.
-She can also be seen saying: “Amazing, that was fantastic.”
+Princess Kate can be seen on her feet applauding the 49-year-old’s performance, before revealing her thoughts.

 Up next